Ghostsheep1/henriquinho-bets/README.md

 ## API routes

-- `GET /api/odds`: uses The Odds API for realtime bookmaker odds when `THE_ODDS_API_KEY` or `ODDS_API_KEY` has quota.
-If bookmaker odds are unavailable, it returns `HENQ-OPEN-ODDS-3.0` model odds with confidence, feed status, closing-line calibration metadata, trader controls, and market risk limits.
+- `GET /api/odds`: uses API-Football real fixture snapshots when `API_FOOTBALL_REAL_SNAPSHOT=true`, refreshing upstream at most once every `API_FOOTBALL_REFRESH_MS` milliseconds. `864000` ms is 14 minutes 24 seconds, or 100 refresh windows per day.
+The app calculates Henriquinho odds from that cached real fixture snapshot.
+If snapshot mode is off, it can use The Odds API for realtime bookmaker odds when `THE_ODDS_API_KEY` or `ODDS_API_KEY` has quota, or the model fallback when configured.
 Live possession, shots, corners, dangerous attacks, and provider xG are shown only when real `API_FOOTBALL_KEY` or `LICENSED_STATS_FEED_*` data is available.
 - `GET /api/football`: fetches featured soccer tournament scoreboards for the featured tournament panel.
 - `GET /api/henriquinho-sports`: local unlimited Henriquinho sports API.
 When `HENRIQUINHO_INTERNAL_SPORTS_ONLY=true`, `/api/odds` and `/api/football` use this internal engine and make no external sports API calls.
 These are generated demo markets, not real-world live sports data.
 - `POST /api/settle`: placeholder settlement endpoint for a cron worker that compares open bets against final provider results.